tpwd/ke_search/Documentation/Indexing/IndexerTypes/Files.rst

 Content restrictions from the linking content elements will be taken into account.

-FAL metadata will be indexed.
+FAL metadata will be indexed if you select a FAL storage (title, alternative text and description).
 Tags will be generated from categories (like in the news and pages indexer), see also :ref:`systemcategories`.